ajwtech/MarketForge/azure-deploy/README.md

     ```

 5. **Note on Cloudflare**:
    The Cloudflare API token is used to create DNS records for your application's custom domains.
 Ensure you have the token available in your environment or Pulumi's secure store.
-It will be referenced in code as `cloudflare:apiToken`.
+It will be referenced in code as `marketing:apiToken`.

 ## Deployment